-- 1 Effective for annual periods beginning on or after 1 April 2021. - 2 Effective for annual periods beginning on or after 1 January 2022. - 3 Effective for annual periods beginning on or after 1 January 2023. - 4 Effective for annual periods beginning on or after a date to be determined.
+- Effective for annual periods beginning on or after 1 January 2023. - 2 Effective for annual periods beginning on or after a date to be determined. - 3 Effective for annual periods beginning on or 1 January 2024.

-Except for the new and amendments to HKFRSs mentioned below, the directors anticipate that the application of all other new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.
+The directors of the Company anticipate that all application of the all new and amendments to HKFRSs will have no material impact on the consolidated financial statements in the foreseeable future.